Frequently Asked Questions

 How did Rachel develop her approach to healing?

 Her approach is shaped by both clinical training and lived experience, including her own healing from religious harm.
-Over time, her work has centered on presence, embodiment, and relational trust rather than technique-driven intervention.
+Over time, her work has centered on presence, embodiment, and relational trust.

 General